tharcisioleone/latex_portfolio/README.md

 # Welcome to my Latex Portfolio !
 You will find here some examples of my work in Latex.
 The files refer to the studies "Does a productivity bonus pay off?".
 For this study, I created the main manuscript, online appendix, and slides for the presentation of the findings.

-Please visit my private homepage to see the final versions in PDF.
+To see the final versios of the files in PDF, please visit my private homepage: [tharcisio](https://tharcisio-leone.com/)